Suppressing Coherent Synchrotron Radiation Effects in Chicane Bunch Compressors

-Next, the important roles of Eq. \eqref{eq:condition1} look complicated, they still reveal some important information.
-First, Eq. \eqref{eq:condition1} enable us to prove that the symmetric $C$-chicane is impossible to cancel the net CSR point-kick.
-Combined with these conditions for a symmetric $C$-chicane: $ q_2=q_3=-1, q_4 = 1, \rho_1=\rho_2=\rho_3=\rho_4$, and $\ell_3=1$, the CSR-cancelation condition in Eq. \eqref{eq:condition1} can be reduced to $ k_1 +k_2 = k_3 +k_4 $.
-This condition can not be satisfied, because $k_i$ in Eq. \eqref{eq:kk} is almost decreasing with the increasing of $i$ for a compression progress.
-Second, Eq. \eqref{eq:condition1} also indicates that four is the minimum number of dipoles required to satisfy the CSR-cancelation conditions.
-This is because, a chicane with three different dipoles, it can be regarded as a four-bend chicane with one dipole's bending angle is zero.
-At this point, the conditions in Eq. \eqref{eq:condition1} can not be satisfied whatever $q_i=0~(i=2,3,4)$ set to zero.
+Although the CSR cancelation conditions in Eq. \eqref{eq:condition1} look complicated, they still reveal some important information.
+First, Eq. \eqref{eq:condition1} enable us to prove that a symmetric C-chicane seems connot fully cancel the net CSR point-kick.
+Specifically, combined with these conditions for a symmetric C-chicane: $ q_2=q_3=-1, q_4 = 1, \rho_1=-\rho_2=-\rho_3=\rho_4$, and $\ell_3=1$, the first member of Eq. \eqref{eq:condition1} can be reduced to $ k_1 +k_2 = k_3 +k_4 $.
+This condition cannot be satisfied, because $k_i$ in Eq. \eqref{eq:kk} decreases as $i$ increases during the compression process.
+Second, Eq. \eqref{eq:condition1} also indicates that less than four dipoles is impossible to satisfy the CSR cancelation conditions.
+This is because, a chicane with three different dipoles, can be regarded as a four-bend chicane with one dipole's bending angle set to zero.
+Note that the first member of Eq. \eqref{eq:condition1} cannot be satisfied regardless of arbitrary $q_i ~(i=2,3,4)$ set to zero.
 Self-evidently, one dipole can cause the CSR effect, and a compressor consisting of two different dipoles is not achromatic.

-One can observe that the seven degrees of freedom (including $q_2, q_3, \rho_2/\rho_1, \rho_3/\rho_1, \rho_4/\rho_1, \ell_2 $ and compression factor $C$ hidden in $k_i$), are four more than the number of constraints available (only two conditions as expressed in Eq. \eqref{eq:condition1}).
-Here the not-mentioned quantities $ q_4, \ell_3$ can be obtained from Eq. \eqref{eq:achromatic-condition}.
-We do not much care about the value of the $\theta_1$ and $L_{d1}$ here, because these are always determined by the design goals, the total length and momentum compaction $ R_{56}^{s_0\to s_f}$ of the chicane.